Gestalt Resources

 Perls Hefferline & Goodman refer to the excitement of the ‘safe emergency’ as the balance between mobilising the client’s energy within the experiment whilst maintaining a feeling of safety for the client to proceed.

-The application of a Gestalt experiment is not always a success, and an element of uncertainty is always present when creating an experiment.
-Flexibility is required by the therapist in order to let go of, or to down-grade an experiment that is either ineffective in mobilising the client’s energy, or, invoking anxiety beyond the client’s ability to cope and stay present.
-Ultimately, the Gestalt experiment is designed by the therapist to be within the reach of the client, but there are no guarantees, the outcome of the experiment can never really be pre-determined or controlled by either the therapist or the client.
+Flexibility is required by the therapist in initiating any experiment.
+The therapist needs to let go of any rigid outcome, and to up-grade or down-grade an experiment as necessary.
+Ultimately, the Gestalt experiment is co-designed by the therapist and client to be within the reach of the client, but there are no guarantees, the outcome of the experiment can never really be pre-determined or controlled by either the therapist or the client.
 This is the proverbial ‘unknown’ in Gestalt Therapy and the discovery of every moment as it arises in the ‘here and now’ of process work.

 Referenced Texts: